yixian7777777/initialfigure/README.md

 # initialfigure
-This figure concerning the varying core alignment on the thermal performance
+This figure concerning the impact of the varying core alignment on the thermal performance